 As a beekeeper you want to avoid this since their swarming means you’re losing the bees you’ve purchased and nurtured this far along.

 This is one important reason it’s vital to inspect the inside of your hives periodically.
 You’re checking the health & vitality of the hive, whether or not you see common pests and how many frames the bees have filled so far.

 When Is It Time To Expand The Hive?

 When you observe that the bees have filled approximately 80% of their available frames you want to add another deep box with frames to give them room to expand.

 Not only does this step help keep your bees from swarming away, but it also builds your hive: More space + more frames = more bees & more HONEY!

-To do a simple Walk-Away Split you’ll simply remove the two covers on the top box, add this new deep box and frames and replace the covers to the top.
+To do a simple Walk-Away Split you’ll simply remove the top cover & telescoping lid on the top box, add this new deep box and frames and replace the covers to the top.

 BOOM!
 You’ve just expanded your hive!